red15/insights-client-role/README.md

-redhat-access-insights-client
+redhat-insights-client
 ========

 Installs, configures, and registers a system to the [Red Hat Insights service](http://access.redhat.com/insights).
-This role is intended to work on RHEL 6 or RHEL 7, though it will generally work on any yum based system that has access to the redhat-access-insights RPM.
+This role is intended to work on Red Hat Enterprise Linux, though it will generally work on any yum based system that has access to the redhat-access-insights RPM.

 Requirements
 ------------